-In the wake of the COVID-19 pandemic, companies are continuing to transition to a hybrid work model, affording their employees more flexibility which, in turn, attracts more talent, improves retention, and encourages productivity.
+Companies are transitioning to hybrid work models, affording their employees more flexibility which, in turn, attracts more talent, improves retention, and encourages productivity.

 The sudden, dramatic shift to remote work just a couple years ago facilitated rapid digital transformations, virtualizing almost everything from paper documents to boardrooms to IT infrastructure.
 Digital transformation has brought significant benefits to organizations in all sectors, improving information management, workflow efficiencies, employee satisfaction, and enhancing client service.
 These key business benefits have become essential in an increasingly competitive market.